Water and Sewer Systems

 The septic field has a limited lifespan that depends on the quantity of wastewater treated, soil type, and frequency of tank maintenance and pumping.
 Proper maintenance will prolong the system's service life.

 The discharge and treatment of wastewater from isolated homes is governed by a 1981 provincial regulation which each municipality is responsible for enforcing.
 Pollution by septic systems is of course strictly prohibited.
 Any system that is outdated must be replaced.
 If your property has a septic system, be sure to empty the tank every two years.
-Keep your receipt and send a copy to the City as proof of maintenance.
+Keep your receipt and send a copy to the City by email at firstname.lastname@example.org as proof of maintenance.

 If the grass over the septic field is very green or spongy, if there is an odour, if a grey or black liquid appears at the surface or if wastewater is not discharging well, it could mean your septic system is not working properly.
 A septic tank that has not had proper maintenance can cause serious problems: contamination of drinking water, sewage backups, impacts on your health and the environment, and decreased property value.
 The proper functioning of your septic system is your responsibility.